 The term apostrophe has two distinct meanings in the English language, but now you know how to use both in your writing.

-Apostrophes are punctuation marks that can indicate possession or mark an omission in contracted words.
+Apostrophes indicate possession or mark omissions in contracted words.
 Apostrophe is also a literary device that occurs when a speaker addresses an absent party or a non-human object or idea.